xeokit/sdk/README.md

 ### Importing and Exporting Models

+The SDK provides various functions to import and export model representations and semantics as various industry-standard AECO file formats.
+Use these in NodeJS scripts to convert file formats, or in the browser to view various file formats with a viewer.

 | Package                                                                  | Modules                                                               | Description                                          |
 |--------------------------------------------------------------------------|-----------------------------------------------------------------------|------------------------------------------------------|
 | [`@xeokit/xkt`](https://www.npmjs.com/package/@xeokit/xkt)               | [`@xeokit/xkt`](https://xeokit.github.io/sdk/docs/modules/_xeokit_xkt.html)                           | Import and export XKT files                          |